Creta5164/peak-more-customizations/docs/build-asset-bundle.md

 - `eyes`
 - `mouths`
 - `hats`
+- `fits`

 ### Important!

-Asset bundle only can have lower cases so you should use `snake_case` convention for these assets.
+Asset bundle only can have lower cases so you should use `snake_case` convention for naming these assets.

 ![Setup import settings](./img/build-asset-bundle-4.png)

-4. Setup imported assets for each customization types.
+2. Setup imported assets for each customization types.
    You should change import settings of your assets.
    Click asset will make inspector shows it's import settings.
    - Accessory, Mouth